 Examples of process-specific wastewater requiring routine characterization are discharges from metalcleaning operations in Building 498 (Central Cleaning Facility) and cooling tower discharges from Building 902 (Superconducting Magnet Division).
 These operations are potential sources of contaminants, such as inorganic elements (i.e., metals and cyanide) and volatile and semi-volatile organic compounds.
-Process wastewaters that are not routinely monitored under the SPDES permit are held for characterization before release to the sewer system.
+The metal cleaning operation in Building 498 is currently out of service and there are no discharges to sanitary process wastewaters that are not routinely monitored under the SPDES permit, and are held for characterization before release to the sewer system.
 Wastewaters that are routinely evaluated are releases from primary, closed-loop cooling water systems and water collected in berms that provide secondary containment for tanks and other industrial wastewaters.
 To determine the appropriate disposal method, samples are analyzed for contaminants specific to the process.